Oh, campus-checklist and dorm-décor ads, you are so funny!

 That's partly because either there's no room, or the items aren't allowed.
 Most on-campus housing forbids electrical cooking and heating appliances, which are considered a fire hazard.

 "I think a lot of students bring things that they don't realize aren't allowed," Rotunno said.
 She ran down a list of extraneous or forbidden items: "Candles.
 Toasters.
 Dishes, all their CDs and video games, basic cookware.
-We provide (many of these things) at our front desk, along with board games they can check out and cleaning equipment, like mops and vacuums.
-A lot of student bring in too much stuff, and that stuff gets sent home with the parents."

 What do students really need?